Firedrake/mpd-tools/README.md

 archive, doing a microupdate to make sure it's queueable, and queueing it.
 If a file matching that YouTube ID has already been downloaded to the relevant directory, it'll simply use that instead.

+# consume

+This is a sort of "super" consume mode: rather than deleting a track the moment it's been played, it will leave a history (by default three tracks) so that users inspecting the playlist can see what's been played recently.

+Do not try to use this with random mode!
+Since it wouldn't work anyway, consume will turn off random mode when it starts up.

+consume will respect MPD_HOST and MPD_PORT environment variables, or command line parameters.

+- -h: MPD host
+- -p: MPD port
+- -c: old tracks to retain (default 3)